 - Bake for 15 minutes.
 Remove the weights and the parchment paper.
 Return to oven for another 10 to 15 minutes.
 Allow to cool before filling.

-- Prepare the filling.
-In a medium saucepan bring the cream and milk to a simmer over medium-low heat (Do not boil).
-Remove from heat and add the chocolate cut in smaller pieces.
-Stir until chocolate is completely melted.
+- In a medium saucepan bring the cream and milk to a simmer over medium-low heat (Do not boil).
+Remove from heat and add the chocolate cut into smaller pieces.
+Stir until the chocolate is completely melted.
 Add sugar and vanilla and stir to combine.
 Add eggs one at a time and whisk to combine.